-The company does not have a significant level of trade debtors.
+The company has a significant level of trade debtors at year end.
 Procedures are in place to monitor the risk from existing debt.

 Liquidity risk

 The company has significant bank balances.
 It has no exposure to debt finance and has sufficient available funds to meet the day to day operations of the company.